Special Educational Needs

 Identification and Assessment of Children with SEND

-As set out in the SEND Code of Practice, the school follows the Graduated Approach to Assessment, which follows the four stages of Assess, Plan, Do, and Review.
-This allows for a more personalised approach to the identification, planning, and assessment of SEND.
+As set out in the SEND Code of Practice, the school follows the Graduated Approach to Assessment, which follows the four stages of Assess, Plan, Do and Review.
+This allows for a more personalised approach to the identification, planning and assessment of SEND.

 Academy SEND Intent Statement

-We believe that all students, regardless of starting point or prior ability should experience a high-quality curriculum and have access to the most highly trained and qualified staff.
-Our SENDco will provide day to day support in addition to training to support all teachers in ensuring that no student gets left behind.
+We believe that all students, regardless of starting point or prior ability, should experience a high-quality curriculum and have access to the most highly trained and qualified staff.
+Our SENDCo will provide day to day support in addition to training to support all teachers in ensuring that no student gets left behind.
 We believe that real inclusion and effective differentiation is invisible to the eye, that teachers should have an in-depth knowledge of their students and can adapt and support fluidly and sensitively in the classroom.
 Wherever possible we seek to include and not exclude our most vulnerable learners from the experiences of their peer group.

 Useful Links